Jerick-1380/How-to-Get-a-Driver-s-License-from-Scratch-as-an-International-Student-at-CMU/README.md

 <img src="https://media.istockphoto.com/id/1316478027/vector/a-hand-presents-an-american-social-security-card.jpg?s=612x612&w=0&k=20&c=TRJ1_BQOx4RuKufqTL2j7R458VfTwq7axtHGIIBf9Tc=" width="400" height="450">

 In order to first apply for a permit, you either need an SSN or an SSN denial letter.
-The denial letter is basically a letter to request to prove to the DMV that you can't get an SSN.
+The denial letter is basically a letter to prove to the DMV that you can't get an SSN.
 There is an entire guide [here](https://www.dmv.pa.gov/Driver-Services/Driver-Licensing/Pages/Customers-Who-Do-Not-Have-a-Social-Security-Card.aspx) to applying for the denial letter, but honestly, if you aren't in a rush, I would just recommend getting an SSN, since it will just make life a lot easier for you in the future.
 In fact I also wrote another [article](https://jerick-1380.github.io/How-to-Get-an-SSN-as-an-International-Student-at-CMU/) about getting an SSN if you are interested.

 ## Step 2: Completing the DL-180